 Objective and Description

-The Biomedical Engineering Program is jointly offered by The University of Texas at Arlington and The University of Texas Southwestern Medical Center at Dallas (UT Southwestern).
+The Biomedical Engineering Program is jointly offered with UT Southwestern.
 Research and teaching efforts of various departments in the biological, engineering, mathematical, physical, and medical sciences of both institutions are coordinated through the Committee on Graduate Studies in Bioengineering.
 The goal of the program is to prepare students for bioengineering careers requiring skills in research, development, and teaching in a variety of settings in industry, in hospitals, in research facilities of educational and medical institutions and in government regulatory agencies.
 Internships are aimed to further prepare students for careers in the bioengineering industry.

 The program includes coursework and research in medical imaging, biosensors, physiological control systems, biomedical signal processing, biomedical instrumentation, rehabilitation, orthopedics, biomechanics, biomaterials and tissue engineering, cell and molecular engineering and neurosciences.
-Specifically, during the first year of their studies, students in the doctoral program must select one of the concentration tracks in Bioengineering:
+Specifically, during the first year of their studies, students in the doctoral program must select one of the concentration tracks: